 College happens in a blink of an eye and before you know it you’re sending out graduation announcements.
 You only have one internship under your belt and you’re afraid that your low GPA will stand in the way of obtaining your dream postgraduate entry-level or internship position.
 What could you do?

-In a recent study, we discovered that sixty – seven percent of employers think GPA is important in student recruiting.
+In a recent study, we discovered that 67 percent of employers think GPA is important in student recruiting.
 If you are interested in interning or working in fields like finance, law, engineering, or computer science, an exceptional GPA is usually required in obtaining a position.
 Often times hiring managers utilize the GPA to assess problem solving skills and predict applicant success.

-Perfect your Application: Compensate your low GPA score with a strong resume application.
-Dazzle hiring managers by demonstrating that you are a well-rounded student with ambition, skill, and leadership ability!
+Compensate your low GPA score with a strong resume application.
+To dazzle hiring managers, demonstrate that you are a well-rounded student with ambition, skill, and leadership ability!